Last Updated on

 - Perfect your marketing funnel with the right opt-in offer

-- At the beginning, focus exclusively on building up your blog’s Domain Authority (DA) with guest posts and link building
+- In the beginning, focus exclusively on building up your blog’s Domain Authority (DA) with guest posts and link building

 - Begin adding affiliate links to your site

-- Once your email list is growing to a nice level, sell a product or online course to your audience
+- Once your email list grows to a suitable level, sell a product or online course to your audience

 - Once you’re at 100k visitors/month, begin ads and sponsored content on your site